UDOOboard/Bolt-Docs/docs/08_Arduino_Leonardo-compatible(ATmega32U4)/02_Getting_Started_with_Arduino_Leonardo.md

 ## Linux known issues

 Some Linux distributions need to be configured to gain upload permissions to the user.
-If you find some complications in uploading the Arduino sketch(firmware) through the Arduino IDE try to add your Linux user to the `dialout` group with this command:
+If you find some complications in uploading the Arduino sketch(firmware) through the Arduino IDE, try to add your Linux user to the `dialout` group with this command:

-    sudo adduser $USER dialout
+    sudo usermod -a -G dialout <username>

+where `<username>` is your Linux user name. **You will need to log out and log in again for this change to take effect**.